eresearchqut/VirReport/README.md

   ```
   to suit your environment.

 - By default the pipeline will only retain 21-22 nt long sRNA reads for downstream analysis but you can change this range in the nextflow.config file.
-For instance:
+For instance this set of parameters will target 21-25nt long reads:
   ```
   params {
     minlen = '18'